mozilla/addons-server/tests/ui/README.md

 ### Run the tests

-Included in the docker-compose file is an image containing firefox nightly. [tox][Tox] is our test environment manager and [pytest][pytest] is the test runner.
+Included in the docker-compose file is an image containing Firefox Nightly. [tox][Tox] is our test environment manager and [pytest][pytest] is the test runner.

 To run the tests, execute the command below:
 ```sh
 docker-compose exec --user root selenium-firefox tox -e ui-tests
 ```
+WARNING: This will WIPE the database as the test will create specific data for itself to look for.
+If you have anything you don't want to be deleted, please do not run these tests.

 ### Adding a test

-The tests are written in python using a POM, or Page Object Model.
+The tests are written in Python using a POM, or Page Object Model.
 The plugin we use for this is called [pypom][pypom].
 Please read the documentation there for good examples on how to use the Page Object Model when writing tests.

 The pytest plugin that we use for running tests has a number of advanced command